piotrbajdek/cargo-my-bin/README.md

 ## CARGO-MY-BIN

-[cargo-my-bin](https://github.com/piotrbajdek/cargo-my-bin) is a plugin for Cargo displaying the contents of `.cargo/bin/`.
+[cargo-my-bin](https://github.com/piotrbajdek/cargo-my-bin) is a plugin for Cargo displaying the contents of `~/.cargo/bin/`.

-cargo-my-bin works on Linux and other Unix-like operating systems.
+cargo-my-bin works on Linux and other Unix-like operating systems only.

 ## INSTALLATION